After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Maple Ridge Elementary

-P.L.A.Y: Drama Program (Grades 3-7)
+P.L.A.Y.: Drama Program (Grades 3-7)

 Learn the basics of theatre including acting, vocal presentation, and character work, all while rehearsing for a show.
 Students will develop teamwork, public speaking, communication, and self-expression skills.
 The group will perform on the last day of class for friends and family.